-The National Dialogue on Climate Action (NDCA) was established by the Department of Environment, Climate and Communications to facilitate public engagement in the development of the National Climate Action Plan.
+Local authority sector strategy for delivering on the Climate Action Charter and Climate Action Plan established by the Department of Environment, Climate and Communications to facilitate public engagement in the development of the National Climate Action Plan.
 The 2022 NDCA "Climate Conversations 2022" suggest that there is a high level of awareness of climate change among the Irish people, and they want to get involved in climate action.
 It also shows that whilst there is a willingness to engage in climate action, people may not know which actions are most effective or where to start acting.
-The findings of the NDCA, including the "Climate Conversations" have been considered in the development of this plan.
+The findings of the NDCA, including the "Climate Conversations" have been considered in the development of this Plan.